User Interface Overview

 File–>Open file or [Open file] toolbar button File–>Open directory or [Open directory] toolbar button File–>Open from URL or [Open from URL] toolbar button

 [Open file] will pop open a file browser dialog in which you can navigate to the volume file of choice.
+Check the “Image Sequence” checkbox if your directory contains a time sequence of individual TIFF files.
 [Open directory] will pop open a directory browser dialog in which you can navigate to the OME-Zarr store of choice.
 [Open from URL] will pop open an input dialog in which you can enter the URL to the OME-Zarr store of choice.
 Currently only publicly accessible URLs are supported.

 Once the data source location (file, directory or URL) is selected, if the data is multi-scene, a dialog will pop up to let you select the scene you wish to view.
 To view a different scene, just re-open the same data location.